Associate dean for research and graduate programs, College of Engineering

 Schulz came to Kansas State University in 2009 and became associate dean in 2012.
 She also is director of the Electrical Power Affiliates Program and the LeRoy C. and Aileen H. Paslay professor of electrical and computer engineering.

 Schulz joined Kansas State University from Mississippi State University, where she held an endowed professorship as the Tennessee Valley Authority Professor in power systems engineering.
-She has more than 16 years of teaching experience at Michigan Technological University, University of North Dakota and Virginia Tech.
+She has more than 20 years of teaching experience at Michigan Technological University, Mississippi State University, University of North Dakota and Virginia Tech.

 As an administrator, Schulz has been actively involved in recruiting and retaining women in engineering, faculty development and encouraging international experiences in education.
 She has initiated faculty networks for women at two universities.
 She served as director of faculty development and women in engineering at Mississippi State for several years.

 Her teaching interests include power systems, energy conversion, application of computer programs to power engineering, application of intelligent systems to engineering problems, fundamentals of electrical circuits, renewable and distributed generation and smart grid technologies.
 Some of her recently funded projects include distributed generation protection for shipboard power systems, state estimation with major data losses and distributed simulation.

-Schulz has graduated 36 master's and 10 doctoral students; published 145 papers, including 25 articles and one book chapter; and brought in more than $10 million in external research funding through individual and collaborative projects, including a National Science Foundation CAREER award.
-She has received a number of awards and is the current president of the Institute of Electrical and Electronics Engineers, or IEEE, Power and Energy Society, a worldwide, nonprofit association of more than 28,000 individuals engaged in the electric power energy industry.
+Schulz has graduated 42 master's and 12 doctoral students; published 160 papers and two book chapters; and brought in more than $10 million in external research funding through individual and collaborative projects, including a National Science Foundation CAREER award.
+She has received a number of awards and is the 2012-2013 president of the Institute of Electrical and Electronics Engineers, or IEEE, Power and Energy Society, a worldwide, nonprofit association of more than 28,000 individuals engaged in the electric power energy industry.
 Schulz also served as secretary from 2004-2007, treasurer from 2008-2009 and president-elect from 2010-20011.